-In this review we will discuss all the features and performance of the Travel Tripod, as well as comparing the carbon version with the aluminum version, and examining all the available accessories.
+In this review, we will discuss all the features and performance of the Travel Tripod, as well as comparing the carbon version with the aluminium version, and examining all the available accessories.
 Let’s dive in!

-In order to minimize the folded size of the tripod it features 5 telescoping leg sections that have a unique cross-sectional shape.
+In order to minimize the folded size of the tripod, it features 5 telescoping leg sections that have a unique cross-sectional shape.
 Instead of using traditional cylindrical legs, Peak Design sought to shape the leg in such a way that the centre column would be nested closely within the folded legs.
-When full collapsed, there are barely any gaps between the legs, leg locks and column.
+When fully collapsed, there are barely any gaps between the legs, leg locks and column.

 - Length: 39.1 cm (15.4”)